-Iceland off the beaten path is a country like no other.
-Legendary Viking history.
-Intriguing culture and cuisine.
-Plus it is just far enough removed from its neighbors to make others curious about this island nation.
+No other country can compare to the awesomeness of Iceland off the beaten path.
+That legendary Viking history and countless tales of mystery.
+An intriguing culture and an even more intriguing cuisine.
+Plus the country is just far enough removed from its neighbors to make others curious about this icy island nation.

-Turns out that in addition to being breathtakingly beautiful, Iceland is overflowing with cool, quirky, unique and offbeat sights and activities — not to mention countless strange but intriguing museums dedicated to sorcery, penises, sea monsters and more.
-The more you explore, the more interesting things you discover.
+In addition to being breathtakingly beautiful, Iceland is overflowing with cool, quirky, unique and offbeat sights and activities — not to mention countless strange but intriguing museums dedicated to sea monsters, sorcery, penises, and more.
+The longer you explore, the more crazy interesting things you discover.
 However for those short on time, here is a quick starter guide to experiencing Iceland off the beaten path:

 Attend The Icelandic Elf School

 It’s no secret that many Icelanders believe in elves and hidden people — people who look just like us but are invisible to most “normal” people.
 In fact stories abound about elf “consultants” being hired for construction projects or to help with the planning of bridges and highways.
 And while the numbers vary depending upon which survey you trust, it’s safe to say that between 1/4 and 1/2 of the population believe in these fascinating creatures.

 Since opening in 1991, the Icelandic Elf School has been the go-to source for all things historic and educational about elves (apparently there are 13 different types), as well as hidden people.
 Their weekly classes are held every Friday and are attended by both locals and foreigners alike — although the founder, Magnús Skarphéðinsson, admits that the majority of his students over the last two and a half decades have been foreigners interested in learning more about Iceland’s culture.